sergiobaiao/SmartThingsPublic/wakedevice/README.md

 - To start working with SmartThings' SmartApps and everything else, you must have a Samsung Account.
 If you don't have one, you must create one at https://account.samsung.com/membership/intro first.
 - Using your Samsung Account, login to <a href="https://graph.api.smartthings.com/" target="_blank">`SmartThings Groovy IDE`</a>.
-- If you haven't done yet, you need to setup GitHub integration.
-Follow <a href="https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github" target="_blank">THIS GUIDE</a>.

 ### Setup

 - **Create a new SmartApp**
 	- Go to your "MySmartApps" page, click on the "New SmartApp" button, choose "From Code", and then copy and paste the contents of <a href="https://raw.githubusercontent.com/sergiobaiao/SmartThingsPublic/master/wakedevice/wakedevice.groovy" target="_blank">wakedevice.groovy</a> there.
 Then click on "Create" button.
+Then click on "Publish" and "For Me".

 - **Create a new Device Handler**